 The country has an enormous concentration of wild animals.
 It also has pristine sandy beaches and Africa’s highest and snow-capped mountain, Mount Kilimanjaro.
 Tanzania is home to the world-famous National Parksand Game Reserves of:

 Ngorongoro Crater, Selous Game Reserve, GombeStream, Tarangire, Lake Manyara, Mikumi, Arusha, Ruaha, Saadani,Udzungwa Mountains, and Mkomazi Game Reserve.
 Other Game Reserves include Amani, Kigosi, Lukwika-Lumesule, Maswa, Monduli Mountains, Msangesi, and Ugala.

-Dar es Salaam is the commercial capital and major sea port for Tanzania and it also serves the neighbouring land-locked countries of Malawi, Zambia, Burundi, Rwanda, and Uganda, as well as Eastern DRC.
+Dar es Salaam is the commercial capital and major seaport for Tanzania and it also serves the neighboring landlocked countries of Malawi, Zambia, Burundi, Rwanda, and Uganda, as well as Eastern DRC.

 One of the key areas of policy focus is promotion of sustained and shared economic growth.
 The 4th Phase Government is committed to pursuing pro-investment and pro-growth policies.
 Moreover, the government is committed to promotion of public-private sector partnership and in this regard, the public and private sectors meet under the umbrella of the Tanzania National Business Council (TNBC), a forum of policy dialogueand consultation between the public and private sectors.
 Academia, research institutions, NGOs, CSOs and others, are also engaged in dialogue via a number of other forums such as the Public